 English Composition will provide students an introduction to the essential elements of effective college-level writing.
-Students will learn a host of structural, grammatical, and organizational concepts that will that will enable them develop their skills, style, and tone in accordance with various forms of papers.
+Students will learn a host of structural, grammatical, and organizational concepts that will enable them to develop their skills, style, and tone in accordance with various forms of papers.